 Skeletal muscle, as its name implies, is the muscle attached to the skeleton.
 It is also called striated muscle.
-Skeletal muscle is made up of thousands of cylindrical muscle fibers bound together by connective tissue through which run blood vessels and nerves.
-Increased strength and muscle mass comes about through an increase in the thickness of these individual fibers and an increase in the amount of connective tissue.
+Skeletal muscle is made up of thousands of cylindrical muscle fibres bound together by connective tissue through which run blood vessels and nerves.
+Increased strength and muscle mass comes about through an increase in the thickness of these individual fibres and an increase in the amount of connective tissue.

 A knot or trigger point is an irritated patch of muscle.
 The nerve that controls it is firing too quickly, or there has been some trauma to the muscle fibre and the tissue is full of junk molecules.